abhidp/aws-sdk-ec2-api-test/README.md

 - [ ] Create a `.env` file in you root directory.
 Paste contents from `.env-sample` to `.env` and populate the values for each key

-- [ ] UI - Run Non-scalable Test : `npm run web`

-- [ ] UI - Run Scalable Test  : `npm run web-scale`

 - [ ] API -  Run EC2 Test : `npm run api`

 ### TODO:
-##### WEB
-* Generate Test Execution report and put it in AWS S3 bucket to be accessed by interested parties
-* Add plugin to take screenshot on failure and attach it to above report
-* Create custom CI image with stable Selenium and browser versions to avoid test failures
-* Bail out build on test failure to save allocated build time

 ##### API
 * Store AWS security credentials in S3 Bucket